kiuKisas/boJack/README.md

 ## :warning: Hello there !

-:poop: The current state of the project is shitty af, bad testing, options not implemented, no documentation, less or more bad code, and so on..
+:poop: The current state of the project is kind of a draft and shitty af, bad testing, options not implemented, no documentation, less or more bad code, and so on..

-:shower: I will start over in `ReasonML`, I'll clean up this mess once the new code will be there
+:shower: I will start over in `ReasonML` and make sure to make it right..
+Stay tuned :)